Scientific Classifications explained

 Common Name: Orange 16-spot Ladybird

-Halyzia sedecimguttata, more commonly known as the Orange 16-spot Ladybird, measures approximately 5-6mm in length, It is bright yellow or orange in colour, with a translucent border to the wing casings and pronotum (bit between the head and wing casings).
-Usually has 16 creamy-white coloured spots, but there can be as few as 14.
+Halyzia sedecimguttata, more commonly known as the Orange 16-spot Ladybird, measures approximately 5-6mm in length, It is bright yellow or orange in colour, with a translucent border to the wing casings and pronotum (the bit between the head and wing casings).
+It usually has 16 creamy-white coloured spots, but there can be as few as 14.
 Head and legs are orange, and the eyes are black.

 The Orange 16-Spot is mycetophagous (fungus eating) and lives on the mildews of various broad-leaved trees, such as Sycamore.
 Formerly uncommon, it has established itself over the latter part of the 20th century and is now much more readily encountered.